MSK0306/MSK0306/README.md

 To achieve excellence, I'm actively optimizing existing repositories while also developing and publishing new ones.
 Your feedback on these endeavors are truly appreciated.

-Moreover, despite being a strong believer in open-source software, I regret that I am unable to share many of my projects due to confidentiality constraints beyond my control.
+Despite being a strong believer in open-source software, I regret that I am unable to share many of my projects due to confidentiality constraints beyond my control.
 However, please refer to my projects on my LinkedIn profile and reach out if you are interested.
 It is always possible to arrange a colloboration by getting permissions from related correspondences.

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/matlab/matlab-original.svg" height="50" width="50"/>